-- Is an eligible organization - Is eligible to submit directly to CNCS - Submits an application by the submission deadline - Submit an application that falls within one or more of the funding priorities stated in Section A. 2.
+- Is an eligible organization

+- Is eligible to submit directly to CNCS

+- Submits an application by the submission deadline

 Reviewing for eligibility is intended to ensure that only those applications that are eligible for award are further reviewed.
 However, a determination of eligibility can take place at any point during the application review and selection process.
 Applicants that are determined to be non-compliant and ineligible will not receive an award.